ballerina-platform/module-ballerinax-github/githubwebhook3/Module.md

 This module allows programmatically registering a [GitHub webhook](https://developer.github.com/webhooks/), to subscribe to GitHub events one is interested in.

-The webhook callback is represented by a service that listens on a listener of type `github:WebhookListener`.
+The webhook callback is represented by a service that listens on a listener of type `githubwebhook3:WebhookListener`.
 The resources allowed in this service map to possible GitHub events (e.g., `onIssueCommentCreated`, `onIssueCommentEdited`, `onIssuesAssigned`, `onIssuesClosed`, etc.).
 The first parameter of each resource is the generic `websub:Notification` record.
-The second parameter of each resource is a `record` mapping the `json` payload that is expected for each event (e.g., `github:IssueCommentEvent`, `github:IssuesEvent`, etc.).
+The second parameter of each resource is a `record` mapping the `json` payload that is expected for each event (e.g., `githubwebhook3:IssueCommentEvent`, `githubwebhook3:IssuesEvent`, etc.).

 This module supports the following functionality:
 - Programmatic subscription (requires a GitHub access token), alternatively a webhook can also be registered via the UI